Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Often, one of the first things students want to know when assessing which GRE prep course is best is the price tag.
 Fortunately, Kaplan offers a nice selection of course formats with varying price points that range from the very approachable Self-Guided on demand course at around $450 to ultra-expensive packages with 40 hours of private tutoring that cost well into the thousands.

 Generally speaking, the Kaplan course costs are pricey, but right in line with similarly positioned competitors like Princeton Review and Manhattan Prep.
 Manhattan Prep’s comparable self-paced course does run about $100 cheaper on average than the Kaplan course, but the flagship live courses of all three companies come in at the same price level.

 Course options and pricing current as of date of publication.

-Evaluation of the Kaplan Lessons and Coursework
+Evaluation of the Kaplan GRE Lessons

 In reviewing test prep courses, there is usually one or two features that immediately jump out as being the premier aspects of the course.
 However, with the Kaplan GRE prep course, there are a lot more than one or two things that stand out.